How to Protect Tomato Plants From Squirrels in 2023: Expert Tips

 Squirrels may cause a lot of problems in the garden.
 Except for flying squirrels (which may be found in various locations across the country, including the East Coast and the Pacific Northwest), these rodents are active during the day.

-Keep your eye out for the following signs that squirrels have visited your garden:
+Following signs that squirrels have visited your garden:

 Planting beds with shallow digging areas.
 These aren’t great locations; you’re searching for holes the size of a golf ball or smaller.